 Joanna Rowsell is a cyclist on the Great Britain Cycling Team and competed at the London 2012 Olympics where she won GOLD in the Women’s Team Pursuit!
 She is currently the National, European and World Champion, and also the World Record Holder for this event.
 On her way to Olympic gold the team set their 6th successive World Record for the 3km event.

-For 2013 Joanna will be riding for the new Wiggle Honda Women’s Pro Cycling Team to compete on the road in both the UK and Europe.
+For 2014 Joanna will continue to ride for Wiggle Honda Women’s Pro Cycling Team to compete on the road in both the UK and Europe.

 Joanna has suffered with Alopecia since she was 10 years old.
 She has spoken openly about the condition in a number of interviews.
 All Joanna’s interviews can be found in the News section of this site.
 Joanna is kindly supported by Trendco who supply her with wigs.